casys-kaist/LineFS/docs/README.md

 ### 8.4.
 Run NICFS on SmartNIC

-Execute the same script, `scripts/run_kernfs.sh`, on all three SmartNICs.
+Execute `scripts/run_kernfs.sh` on all three SmartNICs.
 Run them in the reverse order of the replication chain.
 The replication chain is defined as `hot_replicas` at `libfs/src/distributed/rpc_interface.h`.
 For example, if they are defined as below,

 ```c
 static struct peer_id hot_replicas[g_n_hot_rep] = {